BorisNaydenov/BorisNaydenov/README.md

   👀 I want to share more about me.
 My interests span a wide range of topics:

-- Finance and Investments: I’m passionate about understanding financial markets, investment strategies, and economic trends.
 - Marketing: I enjoy exploring consumer behavior, branding, and effective communication strategies.
+And the psychology connected.
 - Environmental, Social, and Governance (ESG): I’m committed to sustainability and ethical business practices.
+- - Finance and Investments: I’m passionate about understanding financial markets, investment strategies, and economic trends.

 - Data: I enjoy analyzing data and connecting the dots — whether it’s financial data, market trends, customer or ESG insights.

- 🌱 I’m currently learning Machine Learning, Management control, and Audit.
-Soon to be a Master in International Business.
+ 🌱 I’m soon to be a Master in International Business - I have a remaining Master's thesis to write and Machine learning course to do.

- 💞️ I’m looking to collaborate on whatever brings value.
-Ideally a Master's thesis with your company?
+ 💞️ I’m looking to collaborate on projects that bring value.

  ⚡ [![Watch my Introduction](https://img.youtube.com/vi/)](https://youtu.be/7InM7vaz7-o?si=I_QEhsLniF4UXDCE)